 Dental Crowns: 5 Types, Procedure & Cost

-From temporary crowns to why crowns are necessary, being informed about the overall process will help you make smart choices about your smile.
+From temporary crowns to why dental crowns are necessary, being informed about the overall process will help you make smart choices about your smile.
 If you’re feeling especially anxious or think dental crowns are overhyped, we’ll cover all of the super-important information that you need to know.

 4 Main Reasons Why A Crown Needed?